wesgarland/ctx-modules/README.md

 This library was created so that we could run unit tests of client-server architecture libraries which have namespace collisions and are intended to operate as singletons.
 Rather than making our tests rely on starting/stopping external daemons, we create the daemon in the test and connect to it from the same client.
-This also lets deeply inspect the state of both components during a test, and step through both sides of a conversation with a single debugger.
+This also lets us deeply inspect the state of both components during a test, and step through both sides of a conversation with a single debugger.

 This module system is sufficiently complete to load Distributive's `dcp-client` library, which has